Sample Poultry Farming Business Plan Template

 20. A spent hen is a layer that has reached the end of her economic egg-laying

-21. A thermostat is a device sensitive to temperature and usually used to control the operation of temperature modifying equipment
+21. A thermostat is a device sensitive to temperature and is usually used to control the operation of temperature-modifying equipment

 Do you care about chickens or eggs?
 If at all I do, it is to eat them.

 Rearing, nursing, and having sleepless nights because of birds?
-Not me and I am sure you too really don’t like the idea of coping with the odor and other messes of the poultry farm.
+Not me, and I am sure you don’t like the idea of coping with the odor and other messes of the poultry farm.

 So why are you reading this guide?